Buggy-Virus/buggy-virus.github.io/_posts/2018-01-29-improving-webgazer.markdown

  The results of my CNN had 40% less error than Webgazer, while still being able to maintaining a speed of processing 51 frames per second for each of the four estimates.
 This showed that a CNN could replace the current machine learning method of Webgazer while still maintaining a tolerable frames per second in real time.

-If you want to look further into the details of this project, check out my group’s final report.
+If you want to look further into the details of this project, check out my group’s [final report][pap].
 It goes in depth on my contributions as well as my teammates.
 It is structured loosely like a research paper, but is slightly more bloated in order to fulfill the assignment’s criteria.

 &nbsp;